-He has a dual role at Stride Treglown; regional director for our Bath office, and head of our office and workplace sector, most recently completing notable projects such as 20 Manvers Street, Bath, and 740 Waterside Drive, Bristol.
+He has a dual role at Stride Treglown; director leading our Bath office, and head of our office and workplace sector, most recently completing notable projects such as 20 Manvers Street, Bath, and 740 Waterside Drive, Bristol.

 What is the current big trend in your sector?

 The current big trend impacting upon workplace design is responding to the massive shift in people’s expectations of what their workplace looks like and what it can offer.
 They expect access to external space, high levels of natural light and office space that is both characterful and offers a huge range of workplace settings.

 We are increasingly retrofitting this brief into existing buildings; reimagining spaces is both sustainable and fascinating.

 If you weren’t an architect, what would you be?

 I would be restoring historic buildings.
 I’m passionate about seeing spaces change, taking them from ruin and reimagining them.
 My family bought and renovated properties constantly throughout my childhood, so my passion for building has stemmed from that.